Home Scientific Program Data Analysis Workshop Registration Info. for Participants

 • Poster abstract submission deadline: 22nd of August

-• We would like to collect a small contribution at the registration desk to cover the refreshments (tea, snacks, and coffee).
-We appreciate your understanding and cooperation.
+• We would like to collect 1000 yen at the registration desk to cover the refreshments (tea, snacks, and coffee).

-Registration for Conference Dinnfer at EA ALMA Science Workshop
+Registration for Conference Dinner at EA ALMA Science Workshop

 • Deadline: 11th of September